-Cost: There will be an increase in the cost of more frequent IPART operating licence reviews over a longer period of time.
-This cost is estimated to be an increase in cost of 25% of a licence review.6 The first year that would be impacted by this change will be 2026 which is outside the scope of this costbenefit analysis.
-For this reason wex not provided a detailed quantitative analysis.
+Cost: There would be an increase in the cost of more frequent IPART operating licence reviews over a longer period of time.
+This increase is estimated to be around 25% (or \$200,000) in additional licence review related costs.23 The first year that would be impacted by this change would be 2026 which is outside the scope of this cost-benefit analysis.
+For this reason we not provided a detailed quantitative analysis.